-Broad Based Black Economic Empowerment (BBBEE) Act 53 of 2003
+Broad Based Black Economic Empowerment (BBBEE) Act 53 of 2003 as ownership that is more representative and management.

-Government has adopted the position that black economic empowerment (BEE) should aim to empower all historically disadvantaged people rather than only a small group of black investors.
-To this end, it adopted the Broad-Based BEE Act, which calls for expanded opportunities for workers and smaller enterprise, as well as ownership that is more representative and management.
 Current BEE provisions have, however, in many instances failed to ensure a broad-based approach, instead imposing significant costs on the economy without supporting employment creation or growth.
 The present BEE model remains excessively focused on transactions that involve existing assets and benefit a relatively small number of individuals.